Call for Presenters

 No. The conference committee provides all necessary audiovisual and technology support.

-Presenters should: Bring a backup copy on a thumb drive and Email their final presentation to the committee prior to the conference
+Presenters should: Bring a backup copy on a thumb drive and Email the final presentation to the committee prior to the conference

 Do I need to attend both days of the conference?

 No. Presenters are not required to attend the entire conference.
-If you are presenting only on one day, please plan to arrive 1–2 hours before your presentation time to check in, review your setup, and ensure a smooth experience.
+If you are presenting on one day, please plan to arrive 1–2 hours before your presentation time to check in, review your setup, and ensure a smooth experience.
+It may also be helpful to be present during the prior break.

 Who attends this conference?